kostasdizas/hugpee/README.md

 | GET         | /person , /person/{id} | id                              |
 | PUT         | /person , /person/{id} | id, name, birthday, is_relative |
 | DELETE      | /person , /person/{id} | id                              |

+Note that the primary key, in this case the id, can be provided either as part of the URI or as a parameter.